-The once celebrated writer Michael (Liam Neeson) is stuck in a creative low.
-He simply does not want to succeed in his latest work.
-In a hotel in Paris he hopes to find the necessary peace to finish the book.
-But when his lover Anna (Olivia Wilde) shows up, his emotional world gets so mixed up that it's no longer possible to think of sensible writing.
-At the same time, American businessman Scott (Adrien Brody) in Italy tries to steal the latest designs from major fashion houses.
-Just when his mission seems to have been successfully completed, he meets the hypothermic but extremely seductive Monika (Moran Atias) in a bar - an encounter with consequences that could change his life forever.
-Former soap actress Julia (Mila Kunis), on the other hand, is trying to get her life back under control.
-This is extremely important, because it is important for her to get the right to visit her son again.
-But after a terrible incident, for which Julia seems to be to blame, her ex-husband, the successful artist Rick (James Franco), has all the trumps in his hand.
-As hard as Julia's lawyer Theresa (Maria Bello) tries, she seems to have lost her last chance long ago.
-Three stories in three cities that seem to have nothing to do with each other but are nevertheless inseparably linked…
+The once celebrated writer Michael (Liam Neeson) is stuck in a creative slump.
+He just doesn't quite want to succeed with his latest work.
+In a Paris hotel he hopes to find the necessary peace to finish the book.
+But when his lover Anna (Olivia Wilde) shows up, his emotional world is thrown into such turmoil that it is no longer possible to write sensibly.
+At the same time, American businessman Scott (Adrien Brody) is in Italy trying to steal the latest designs from major fashion houses.
+Just when his mission seems to be successfully completed, he meets the undercooled but extremely seductive Monika (Moran Atias) in a bar - an encounter with consequences that could change his life forever.
+Former soap actress Julia (Mila Kunis), on the other hand, is just trying to get her life back on track.
+This is incredibly important as she is about to be granted visitation rights to her son again.
+However, after a horrific incident in which Julia appears to be at fault, her ex-husband, successful artist Rick (James Franco) holds all the cards.
+As hard as Julia's lawyer Theresa (Maria Bello) tries, she seems to have long since squandered her last chance.
+Three stories in three cities that seem to have nothing to do with each other, yet are inextricably linked.